 The effective edge does not extend to the tip or tail of your snowboard.
 In fact having an edge there can cause you to bail very rapidly.

-Since the effective edge cuts into snow and ice to give you grip and protects your snowboard from damage it makes sense that the size and condition of the effective edge on your snowboard are important considerations.
-Generally a longer effective edge makes for a more stable, controlled ride while a shorter effective edge makes for a looser, easier turning snowboard.
+Since the effective edge cuts into snow and ice to give you grip and protects your snowboard from damage, it makes sense that the size and condition of the effective edge on your snowboard are important considerations.
+A longer effective edge makes for a more stable, controlled ride while a shorter effective edge makes for a looser, easier turning snowboard.

-An important point is that any steel will rust, and any edge will dull.
+It is important to note that any steel will rust, and any edge will dull.
 This means that you need to maintain the effective edge of your snowboard.
 The procedure is similar to sharpening skates.
 You will require a vice, fine emery cloth, a flat file or edge tool, gummy stone and diamond stone.

 Begin by placing your snowboard in a vice and running your emery clothes up and down the base edge.
 This will remove and rust and burs in the metal.
 After getting the base clean and smooth turn the snowboard in the vice and do the same to the sides of the effective edge.

 Now that you have removed the surface rust it is time to sharpen the edges and completely remove any remaining rust.
-You do this by running your flat file at a 90′ angle to the base edge.
+You do this by running your flat file at a 90° angle to the base edge.
 As you do this make sure that you move the file in the same direction each time while filing from tip to tail.
-A nice option to a flat file is an edge tuner.
-This device is preset at 89 or 90′ and makes the job much easier.
+An excellent option to a flat file is an edge tuner.
+This device is preset at 89° or 90° and makes the job much easier.

-If you have been consistent with you 90′ angle movement you will find the edge becomes very sharp fast.
-Continue this until you are either tired of slicing your fingers or feel the edge is sharp enough to easily cut ice.
+If you have been consistent with you 90′ angle movement, you will find the edge becomes very sharp fast.
+Continue this until you are either tired of slicing your fingers or feel the edge is sharp enough to cut ice easily.
 Now it is time for the finishing touches.